TrustAI/DeepConcolic/README.md

                         only one filter to choose from for now; the plural is used for future-proofing) --norm {linf,l0}      the norm metric
+  --lb-hard FLOAT       hard lower bound for the distance between original and
+                        generated inputs (concolic engine only---default is
+                        1/255 for image datasets, 1/100 otherwise)
+  --lb-noise FLOAT      extra noise on the lower bound for the distance
-  --input-rows INT      input rows
+                        between original and generated inputs (concolic engine only---default is 1/10) --input-rows INT      input rows
   --input-cols INT      input cols
   --input-channels INT  input channels